smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 ### F10=$VAR Pop-up Window Values

-Display formats MLTJOBR10-5 and MLTJOBR10-5A support function key F10 for selecting $Variable tokens that can be inserted into supported fields.
+Display formats MLTJOBR10-5 and MLTJOBR10-5A support function key F10 for selecting $-System Variable tokens that can be inserted into supported fields.
 These tokens do not require any special characters around them.
 Instead, they should be left inserted with the US dollar sign ($) at the beginning, all capital letters and spaces just where they are shown.

 The Multi-Step Job Script driver program will recognize exactly spelled tokens and then replace them with the values shown in the following table; however, the values for OpCon properties, such as $SCHEDULE values, can only be replaced if the Script job was started by OpCon.
 They are not valid when Scripts are executed independently of OpCon, for example, if a Script is executed by a Message Management Parameters command or a Response Rule linked to Message Management.